1054574/Penguin_project/README.md

 4. figures

 Along with these, there is a main R script, referred to as penguin_analysisQ4 that includes all the necessary statistical tests and code to produce the resulting figures.
-The working directory has been set to the directory of the active document using this code setwd(dirname(rstudioapi::getActiveDocumentContext()$path)).
+To set the working directory on your device, use setwd() to your location of the unzipped "Penguin_project" folder that contains the necessary folder structure to allow the code to run.